The Ultimate Guide to Creating a Sales Process

 3. Define the prospect action that moves them to the next stage.

-You should understand what causes a prospect to move from one stage to the next in your sales process.
-Ideally, the reason or cause will be based on the prospect's actions, not the perception of the sales rep.
+Understand what causes a prospect to move from one stage to the next in your sales process.
+Ideally, the actions that move opportunities through the Pipeline will be based on those prospects‘ actions — not a sales rep’s hunches or perception.

 • “While conducting warm outreach, did a rep hit on a specific pain point that motivated the prospect to schedule a discovery call?”